Langport

-Langport is a small town and civil parish in Somerset, England, 5 mi west of Somerton in the South Somerset district.
+Langport is a town and civil parish in Somerset, England, 5 mi west of Somerton.
 The parish, which covers only part of the town, has a population of 3,578.
 Langport is contiguous with Huish Episcopi, a separate parish that includes much of the town's outskirts.

 History

 Langport (old forms are "Langeberga" and "Langeport") consists of two parts, one on the hill and one by the River Parrett.
 The former owed its origin to its defensible position, and the latter its growth to its facilities for trade on the chief river of Somerset.
 Eilert Ekwall translates it as "long town" or "long market".
 Its name looks like Anglo-Saxon for "long port", but it may be "long market place" that could have been on the causeway that is now Bow Street.

 Many of the houses in Bow Street tilt backwards due to settlement of the land behind the causeway.
 It is speculated that Langport is the place mentioned in old Welsh sources as "Llongborth" = "Ship-port", the site of the Battle of Llongborth.
 "Longphort" is a term used in Ireland for a Viking ship enclosure or shore fortress, with an identical etymology.
 Langport was previously also known as Langport Eastover, with the part on the western bank being Langport Westover, now known just as Westover.
 Langport is on the ancient way from Glastonbury to Taunton.

 Langport could have been important during the Roman occupation as there were several villas in the vicinity.
 It was one of the forts listed in the Burghal Hidage indicating its strategic position for King Alfred, as well as being close to the royal centre of Somerton.
-In 1086, according to Domesday Book, it had 34 resident burgesses and was worth the then large sum of £79 10s 7d.
+According to the Domesday Book of 1086, it had 34 resident burgesses and was worth the then large sum of £79 10s 7d.

 The parish of Combe was part of the Kilmersdon Hundred, while Langport Eastover was within the Hundred of Pitney.

 The first charter, granted by Elizabeth I in 1562, recognised that Langport was a borough of great antiquity, which had enjoyed considerable privileges, being governed by a portreeve.
 It was incorporated by James I in 1617, but the corporation was abolished in 1883.
 Langport was represented in parliament in 1304 and 1306.
 In medieval times Langport was an important centre for cloth making.

 The charter of 1562 granted three annual fairs to Langport, on 28 June, 11 November, and the second Monday in Lent.
 Only one fair is now held, a horse and cattle fair on 3 September.
 A Saturday market was held under the grant of 1562, but in the 19th century the market day was changed to Tuesday.